 WHO SHOULD ATTEND?

 The course is designed for experienced Interventional Radiologists, Neurointerventional Radiologists, Interventional Oncologists, Neurosurgeons, Orthopedic Spine Surgeons, and Interventional Pain Management Physicians who have had prior training in spine procedures during residency and/or fellowship, and are interested in further training on vertebral augmentation for vertebral compression fractures and radiofrequency ablation of spinal tumors.

 Courses are limited in size to preserve the quality of the hands-on experience.
 To be added to the list of interest for any of the below programs, please select a date and a Merit Medical representative will contact you to discuss course availability.
 Don’t see a date that meets your needs?
 We may be able to help place you in another opportunity.

 Dr. Brower is an interventional radiologist whose main area of focus is interventional oncology.
-He is current President of Inland Imaging in Spokane, WA and practices at Providence Sacred Heart Hospital.
+He is currently president of Inland Imaging in Spokane, WA, and practices at Providence Sacred Heart Hospital.
 He has served as faculty for multiple physician education programs focused on vertebral augmentation and spine ablation.
-A graduate of Saint Louis University School of Medicine in 1999, Dr. Brower was an early adopter of spine ablation technology, utilizing the STAR™ Tumor Ablation System.
-He was a principal investigator and co-authored the first prospective clinical study to evaluate the STAR Tumor Ablation System which is entitled “Multicenter Prospective Clinical Series Evaluating RFA in the Treatment of Painful Spine Metastases” and is available on PubMed.
-Dr. Brower has been voted to Spokane’s “Best Doctor” list consecutively since 2010 and developed a successful, fully-integrated, liver-directed program.
+Dr. Brower was an early adopter of spine ablation technology, utilizing the STAR Tumor Ablation System.
+He was a principal investigator and co-authored the first prospective clinical study to evaluate the STAR Tumor Ablation System entitled “Multicenter Prospective Clinical Series Evaluating RFA in the Treatment of Painful Spine Metastases.”
+He has been voted to Spokane’s “Best Doctor” list consecutively since 2010 and developed a successful, fully-integrated, liver-directed program.